-Qian Zhao became an independent director of our company and chair of our nominating and corporate governance committee immediately upon the effectiveness of the registration statement on Form F-1, of which this prospectus forms a part.
+Qian Zhao will become an independent director of our company and chair of our nominating and corporate governance committee immediately following the effectiveness of the registration statement on Form F-1, of which this prospectus forms a part.
 Mr. Zhao is a founding partner of CXC China Sustainable Growth Fund, a private equity fund that makes investments in China-based companies.
 Mr. Zhao was a lawyer by training and is admitted to practice law in both China and New York.
-Mr. Zhao co-founded Haiwen & Partners in 1992, a preeminent
+Mr. Zhao co-founded Haiwen & Partners in 1992, a preeminent China corporate finance law firm in Beijing.

-(2) Jeff Xuesong Leng, Thomas Nicholas Hall and Jiangong Richard Dai became directors immediately upon the effectiveness of the registration statement on Form F-1, of which this prospectus forms a part.

-China corporate finance law firm in Beijing.
 He worked in Sullivan & Cromwell 's New York office from 1998 to 2000 and Skadden, Arps, Slate, Meagher & Flom LLP and Affiliates' Beijing office from 2000 to 2003.
 Mr. Zhao is currently a director and member of the audit committee of Trina Solar Limited, a NYSE-listed company, and CXC Capital, Inc., which is the management company of CXC China Sustainable Growth Fund.
 Mr. Zhao received a J.D. degree from the New York University School of Law in 1998 and an LL.B degree from University of International Business & Economics, Beijing, in 1990.

-Shan Li has served as a director of our company since 1999 and became an independent director of our company and chair of our compensation committee immediately upon the effectiveness of the registration statement on Form F-1, of which this prospectus forms a part.
+Shan Li has served as a director of our company since 1999 and will become an independent director of our company and chair of our compensation committee immediately following the effectiveness of the registration statement on Form F-1, of which this prospectus forms a part.
 Mr. Li is a founding partner of San Shan (HK) Ltd., a private equity firm focused on the China market.
-Previously, Mr. Li was the chief executive officer of BOC International Holdings Limited, a position he held from 2001 to 2005.
+Previously, Mr. Li was the chief executive officer of BOC International

+Holdings Limited, a position he held from 2001 to 2005.
 Mr. Li is currently a director of China Cablecom, a NASDAQ-listed company, CMMB Vision Holdings Limited, a Hong Kong Stock Exchange-listed company, and San Shan (HK) Limited.
 Mr. Li served as a managing director at Lehman Brothers Asia (Hong Kong) from 1999 to 2001 and served as the deputy head of the Investment Banking Preparation Committee at China Development Bank from 1998 to 1999.
 Mr. Li is currently a senior advisor and vice chairman of UBS Investment Bank in Asia.
 Mr. Li received a bachelor's degree in management information systems from Tsinghua University, a master's degree in economics from the University of California at Davis and a Ph.D degree in economics from the Massachusetts Institute of Technology.

-Sam Hanhui Sun became an independent director of our company and chairman of our audit committee immediately upon the effectiveness of the registration statement on Form F-1, of which this prospectus forms a part.
+Sam Hanhui Sun will become an independent director of our company and chairman of our audit committee immediately following the effectiveness of the registration statement on Form F-1, of which this prospectus forms a part.
 Mr. Sun has been chief financial officer of Qunar.com, a leading travel search engine in China since January 2010.
 He was chief financial officer of Beijing Ruifeng Co.
 Ltd. from May 2009 to September 2009 and KongZhong Corporation, a Nasdaq-listed company, from February 2007 to April 2009.
 Mr. Sun was also an independent director and audit committee member of KongZhong Corporation from July 2005 through January 2007.
 From 2004 to 2007, Mr. Sun took various financial controller roles at Microsoft China R&D Group, Maersk China Co.
 Ltd. and our Company.
 From 1995 to 2004, Mr. Sun worked in KPMG's auditing practice, including eight years at KPMG in Beijing where he was an audit senior manager, and two years at KPMG in Los Angeles, California.
 Mr. Sun earned a bachelor's degree in business administration from the Beijing Institute of Technology in 1993.
 He is a Certified Public Accountant in China.